MaxenceMaire/audionimbus/audionimbus-sys/README.md

 Since this crate strictly follows Steam Audio’s C API, you can also refer to the [Steam Audio C API reference](https://valvesoftware.github.io/steam-audio/doc/capi/reference.html) for additional details.

-Note that because the Wwise integration depends on files that are local to your system, documentation for the `wwise` module is not available on docs.rs.
+Note that because the FMOD and Wwise integrations depend on files that are local to your system, documentation for the `fmod` and `wwise` modules is not available on docs.rs.
-However, it can be generated locally using `cargo doc --open --features wwise`.
+However, it can be generated locally using `cargo doc --open --features fmod` (resp. `wwise`).

 ## License